 I learned this the hard way.
 I was diagnosed with hypothyroidism the year following the birth of my first son in 2006.
 I trusted my doctors and followed their thyroid drug protocol to the letter never once thinking they might not know everything there was to know about hypothyroidism.
 I trusted them as the experts especially when I became pregnant again in late 2008.
 This is the biggest regret of my life.
+My Thyroid Stimulating Hormone (TSH) rose far above the recommended reference range for pregnancy and I miscarried my child.
+My doctor had clearly never read the Endocrine Society guidelines for pregnancy.

-The American Association of Clinical Endocrinologists issued a press release in January 2003 warning that 1 in 10 Americans suffered from thyroid disease yet half, over 13 million, remain undiagnosed.4 The Thyroid Federation International claims up to 300 million people worldwide suffer from thyroid problems, yet over half are unaware of their condition.
-According to TFI, thyroid problems are eight times more common in women than in men.5
+The American Association of Clinical Endocrinologists issued a press release in January 2003 warning that 1 in 10 Americans suffered from thyroid disease yet half, over 13 million, remain undiagnosed.
+The Thyroid Federation International claims up to 300 million people worldwide suffer from thyroid problems, yet over half are unaware of their condition.
+According to TFI, thyroid problems are eight times more common in women than in men.

 Given these statistics there are pregnant women worldwide this very minute with thyroid disease but they don’t know they have it and their doctors are not aware they are at high-risk.
 Women will experience miscarriage, still birth, infertility, maternal anemia, pre-eclampsia, placental abruption, postpartum hemorrhage, premature delivery, and births of babies with intellectual development deficits, but they will have no idea their thyroid was to blame.